Question time: Have you gained substantial experience in UX (user experience) design—as in, to the point where you’re considering a career change?

 — Morris Chang, Founder of the Semiconductor Industry in Taiwan

-Difference Between UX Strategists and UX Designers
+What’s The Difference Between UX Strategists and UX Designers?

-Learn more about UX strategy in the course provided by the IxDF | UX Management: Strategy and Tactics
+Learn more about UX strategy in the course the IxDF has for you | UX Management: Strategy and Tactics

 Differences Between UX Designers and UX Strategists | |